10 good ocean news stories Oceana Canada 2023 news roundup

 7) Maine sets records for runs of Atlantic salmon and herring

-Maine is the only place in the U.S. where Atlantic salmon return to spawn in its rivers, and this year was one of the most productive years not only for Atlantic salmon but for other river-spawning fish as well.
-The Penobscot River in Maine is known as one of the most productive river-systems in the region, and this past year saw record-breaking numbers of spawning fish, with the most ever counted blueback river herring and the second most Atlantic salmon since 2000.
-Some estimates figured that 90 per cent of Maine’s habitat for river-spawning fish was previously blocked by dams and other obstructions, but the removal of several dams, including the Bangor Great Works Dam from the Penobscot River, has restored these habitats and allowed fish to return and spawn.
+Maine is the only place in the U.S. where Atlantic salmon return to spawn in its rivers.
+Notably, this year was one of the most productive years not only for Atlantic salmon, but for other river-spawning fish as well.
+The Penobscot River in Maine is known as one of the most productive river-systems in the region.
+This past year saw record-breaking numbers of spawning fish.
+Including the most ever counted blueback river herring and the second most Atlantic salmon since 2000!
+Some estimates figured that 90 per cent of Maine’s habitat for river-spawning fish was previously blocked by dams and other obstructions.
+However, removing several dams, including the Bangor Great Works Dam from the Penobscot River, has restored these habitats and allowed fish to return and spawn.

 An Atlantic salmon is pictured resting on a the rocky bottom of a freshwater river, with branches and large rocks in the background.